ceceliandixon/runride-backendv2/README.md

 # Run and Ride Web App
 The purpose of Run and Ride is to give users the opportunity to make friends and organize sports outings with those around them.
 When completed a user will have a newsfeed of friend activities and will be able to make posts encouraging other users to RSVP to their runs/rides.
 Users will also have the capability to like, comment, make groups, and post their own solo/group rides.

+## Iteration 3 - Backend
+For iteration three I added more backend functionality as needed.
+There is now the ability to patch likes onto activities and patch friends onto users.
+I also added getting all activities for a user and getting all activities in general.
+I began the use of Multer to let users upload their own pictures from the frontend but had trouble returning these to the user in a way that actually showed up.
+Unfortunately I met a huge road block of not being able to properly deploy my backend that took a lot of time this week.
+I am happy with my progress ultimately and met all requirements for the project.
+I wish I had a bit more time to finish-- this ends up being a lot of work to do alone.

 ## Iteration 2 - Backend
 For iteration two I added more backend functionality and databases.
 The major addition in this iteration is the creation of a users table.
 This table takes information from the Google Authentication upon login to populate itself.
 For now it holds a name, an id (the Google Id), a profile picture, and a friends list which is an array of the ids of a user's friends.
 This starts as an empty array.
 User's have corresponding, put, post, and delete methods.
 We can request a user based on id and request a users list of friends based on id.